Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/X86_Simulation/README.md

       746420                          ker_i3        kernel wait on run begin 0
    ```

-   Here you can notice that the output in the console is not as polished as the file generated by `--trace`.
-But this is useful when your design runs for long time, and you wish to see the event while the simulation is running.
+   Here you can notice that the output console is less polished than files generated by `--trace`.
+But this is useful when your design runs for long, and you want to see the event while the simulation is running.

-You may uncheck the **Trace print** option to exercise the other options.
-Also revert any changes to the source files.

-You may uncheck the **Trace print** option to exercise the other options.
-Also revert any changes to the source files.
+Uncheck the **Trace print** option for other option and revert any changes to the source.

 # Section 6

 ## Memory Access Violation and Valgrind Support

-Memory access violations occur when a kernel is reading or writing out of bounds of an object or reading uninitialized memory.
-This can manifest itself in multiple ways like a simulator crash or hang.
-The `x86simulator --valgrind` option will find memory access violations in kernel source code.
+Memory access violations occur when a kernel reads or writes out of bounds of an object or reads uninitialized memory.
+Symptoms include simulator crashes or hangs.
+The `x86simulator --valgrind` option finds memory access violations in kernel source code.

->**NOTE:** Valgrind needs to be installed for this feature to work.
-AMD recommends using Valgrind version 3.16.1.
-This option allows detection of memory access violations in kthe ernel source code using the `x86simulator` with Valgrind.
+>**NOTE:** Valgrind must be installed for this feature to work.
+AMD recommends Valgrind version 3.16.1.
+This option detects memory access violations in the kernel source code using `x86simulator` with Valgrind.
 The following kinds of access violations can be detected:
 >
 > * Out-of-bounds write
 > * Out-of-bounds read